NLR’s goal for 2030

 Since 1 January 2019, NLR has been using power generated as European wind energy.
 This electricity is generated sustainably and is CO2-neutral.
 Electricity consumption in 2021 increased slightly due to an increase in wind tunnel testing and the use of heat pumps for heating.

 In July 2019, NLR signed a development agreement with HVC to realise approximately 30 ha of solar panelling at the Marknesse location.
 NLR employees were given the opportunity to participate financially.
 The environmental permit and SDE+ subsidy for the solar farm were granted.
 HVC is currently working on the technical design and selecting contractors.
 In addition, we will work with the grid operator to see what the best way is to connect the solar farm to the electricity grid.

-NLR invests heavily in bringing its accommodation up-to-date.
-11 old buildings have been demolished since 2017.
-Another 11 buildings will follow in 2019 and 20.
-At present, 71% of NLR’s gross floor area consists of new or renovated buildings.
-In new construction and renovation, great attention was paid to insulation and energy consumption.
-In addition to standard measures such as LED lighting, motion detectors and H++ windows, systems such as heat-cold storage have also been added, partly to reduce the consumption of natural gas.
+NLR is investing heavily in bringing its accommodation up to date.
+Twenty old buildings have been demolished since 2017.
+A great deal of attention has been paid during the renovation and new construction to insulation and energy consumption.
+On top of standard measures such as LED lighting, motion detectors and H++ glazing, systems such as thermal storage have also been added, partly to reduce natural gas consumption.